 Prof. Dr. Claire Andrieu

-Our work for journalists
+Our work for individuals

 German military hospitals in Belgium during the First World War